-(2) Title of the Form/Collection: COPS Application Attachment to SF-424.
+(2) Title of the Form/Collection: COPS Application Guide.

 (3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: None.
 U.S. Department of Justice Office of Community Oriented Policing Services.

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Law enforcement agencies and other public and private entities that apply for COPS Office grants or cooperative agreements will be asked to complete the COPS Application Attachment to SF-424.
-The COPS Application Attachment to SF-424 is the result of a COPS Office business process reengineering effort aimed at standardization as required under the grant streamlining requirements of Public Law 106-107, the Federal Financial Assistance Management Improvement Act of 1999, as well as the President's Management Agenda E-grants Initiative.
-This form streamlined application forms across all COPS Office programs and reduced the burden on applicants due the applicant's ability to use the same form for multiple programs, thus reducing the need for applicants to learn how to complete multiple differing forms.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Law enforcement agencies and other public and private entities that apply for COPS Office discretionary grants or cooperative agreements will be asked to review the COPS Application Guide: Open Competitive Programs.
+The COPS Application Open/Competitive Guide is the result of a COPS Office business process reengineering effort aimed at streamlining as required under the grant streamlining requirements of Public Law 106-107, the Federal Financial Assistance Management Improvement Act of 1999, as well as the President's Management Agenda E-grants Initiative.
+This collection combines the previously approved collection COPS Application Guide: Targeted/Invited Programs (1103-0096) with the collection COPS Application Guide: Open/Competitive Programs (1103-0095).

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that 6,200 respondents annually will complete the form within 10 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that 6,200 respondents annually will review the Guide within 1 hour.